eonil/editor/README.md

-Editor5
+Editor6
 =======
 Hoon H.

 Directory Layout
 ----------------
-I will use this layout ntil SwiftPM to be fully supported by Xcode.
+I will use this layout until SwiftPM to be fully supported by Xcode.
 No further plan has been made.

     /                   Root